Lab Testing for Food Products

-In addition to companies choosing to screen food products for dangerous pathogens, the U.S. Food and Drug Administration (FDA) requires that all packaged food products for retail consumption are appropriately labeled with nutritional information such as the amounts of fats, sugar, sodium, cholesterol, protein, carbohydrates, fiber, vitamins, and minerals found in that product.
+In addition to companies choosing to screen food products and environments for dangerous pathogens, the U.S. Food and Drug Administration (FDA) requires that all packaged food products for retail consumption are appropriately labeled with nutritional information such as the amounts of fats, sugar, sodium, cholesterol, protein, carbohydrates, fiber, vitamins, and minerals found in that product.
 This allows consumers to make informed choices about their own nutrition.

-Analytical Laboratory Testing for Pet Foods
+Analytical Laboratory Testing for Pet Food

 Log10 — The Food Industry’s Preferred Food Testing Lab In Oklahoma

-As an ISO 17025 accredited testing facility with a biological level II (BSL 2) pathogen laboratory, we offer comprehensive food manufacturing laboratory testing, research and consulting services designed to efficiently detect and remediate any issues — including pathogen and bacteria contamination — in human and animal food production facilities, packaging, distribution and storage facilities across the nation.
+As an ISO 17025 accredited testing facility with a biological level II (BSL 2) laboratory, we offer comprehensive environmental and food manufacturing laboratory testing, research and consulting services designed to efficiently detect and remediate any issues — including pathogen contamination — in human and animal food production facilities, packaging, distribution and storage facilities across the nation.

-In addition, we regularly provide on-site HACCP training accredited by the International HACCP Alliance and customized for individual food products and processes and tailored for your specific company.
-Our expert training on regulatory compliance extends from Good Manufacturing Practices (GMPs), Good Laboratory Practices (GLPs), to Preventive Controls for Animal Food and Human Food (PCQI).
+liance and customized for individual food products and processes, tailored for your specific company.
+Our expert training on regulatory compliance extends from Good Manufacturing Practices (GMPs), FSMA Preparedness, to Preventive Controls for Animal Food (PCQI).

 Need an expert’s opinion?
 For more information on our analytical testing services, regulatory guidance or consultation needs, please contact us today.